-This month of November is a time dedicated to acknowledging Native and Indigenous Peoples’ history, past, and present in the United States, and honoring the culture and heritage of native communities.
+Indigenous Peoples’ Day is a time dedicated to acknowledging Indigenous peoples’ history, past, and present in the United States and celebrating the culture and heritage of native communities.

-Found in the northeastern area of Los Angeles County, this museum houses objects created by the Native American cultures of the western Great Basin, California, and the Southwest.
+Found in the northeastern area of Los Angeles County, the Antelope Valley Indian Museum houses objects created by the Native American cultures of the western Great Basin, California, and the Southwest.
 Admission is $3 for adults (cash or credit cards only).
 Kids age 12 and under are free.
 More details here!

 Location: 15701 East Avenue M Lancaster, California, 935352.

 The best way to celebrate and honor the past, present, and future of indigenous and native people is to educate ourselves on their history, and the history of their land we live on.
 As stated on the TongvaPeople.com site, Gabrielino-Tongva villages were located in the Los Angeles Basin for thousands of years.
-These villages were located near and around the ever changing Los Angeles River, San Gabriel River, Santa Ana River and the coastal areas.
+These villages were located near and around the ever-changing Los Angeles River, San Gabriel River, Santa Ana River, and the coastal areas.
 To learn more, please visit TongvaPeople.org and GabrielinoTribe.org

 LA SKINS FEST is back with a week-long theatrical showcase of Native American films.
 As stated on their site, this film festival provides opportunities for Native American filmmakers to share their stories on the big screen.
 This year’s festival will offer a series of events throughout Hollywood highlighting these incredible filmmakers.
 You can find more information here!

 When: November 14 through November 19, 2023